Skip to main content

 Helga Ask, Helse-, utviklings- og personlighetspsyk, University of Oslo

-Rannveig Kaldager Hart, Health and Inequality, Norwegian Institute of Public Health
+Rannveig Kaldager Hart, Mental and Physical Health, Norwegian Institute of Public Health

 Øystein Kravdal, Centre for Fertility and Health, Norwegian Institute of Public Health

-Jonas Minet Kinge, Departement of Health Economics and Health Management, University of Oslo
+Jonas Minet Kinge, Department of Health Management and Health Economics, University of Oslo

 Martin Flatø, Centre for Fertility and Health, Norwegian Institute of Public Health